Skip to content

 Args:

 tof (np.ndarray): Time-of-flight values (µs).
-Must be a NumPy array.
+Must be a NumPy

 offset (float): Calibration offset (µs).